teller-protocol/teller-protocol-v1/README.md

 To avoid any issue with the NodeJS version, please check it before continuing.
 It should be >= _v10.15.3_ and =< _lts/dubnium / v10.21.0_.

-### Install Global Dependencies
+### Install Dependencies

-To make the development process easier, we use [Truffle](https://www.trufflesuite.com/truffle) as a dependency in the project and as a global dependency.
+To make the development process easier, we use [Hardhat](https://hardhat.org/) as a dependency in the project.

-At this moment, the team is using Truffle v5.1.16.

-`yarn global add truffle@5.1.16`

 ### Create a `.ENV` file